ItsAlanK/portfolio-tracker/README.md

     - Using the user's portfolio values saved in spreadsheets along with live price data, the tool can calculate the value of each of the user's assets and total portfolio value.
 - Calculates profit/loss of user's portfolio
     - Toll uses all previously mentioned data to calculate the overall profit or loss of the portfolio.
-- Save realized gains and losses and add as positions are closed:
+- Save realised gains and losses and add as positions are closed:
-    - Buy inputting negative values and sell prices for position changes the user can log realised changes which are taken into consideration when calculating P/L.
+    - By inputting negative values and sell prices for position changes the user can log realised changes which are taken into consideration when calculating P/L.
 - Restart Program button:
-    - Should any unexpected errors occur the tool has a restart program button to reboot the tool.
+    - Should any unexpected errors occur, the tool has a restart program button to reboot the tool.

 <a name="future-features"></a>